RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab11.md

 * The BuildConfig will push the newly created image into the internal repository which we can then use to deploy

 ## openshift-client ClusterTask
-Similarly to our experimentation stage in [Lab 06](lab06.md), we first need to find a pre-existing Task (such as a ClusterTask), or a container image that has the `oc` CLI.
+Similarly to our experimentation stage in [Lab 06](lab06.md), we first need to find a pre-existing Task (such as a `ClusterTask`), or a container image that has the `oc` CLI.

-Looking at the Task Catalog, we can see that there is an existing `openshift-client` ClusterTask
+Looking at the Task Catalog, we can see that there is an existing `openshift-client` `ClusterTask`

 ![OpenShift Client ClusterTask](images/cluster_tasks_openshift_client.png)

-Let's investigate that ClusterTask, it might just do the job.
+Let's investigate that `ClusterTask`; it might just do the job.
 ```execute
 tkn  clustertask describe openshift-client
 ```

-The details of the ClusterTask looks something similar to the output below:
+The details of the `ClusterTask` look something similar to the output below:
 ```
 Name:   openshift-client